We use some very cheap and easy hacks to help keep our Raystede residents cool. You can even try these at home!

 When it’s hot some dogs still have lots of energy so it’s useful to provide them with brain games inside the house for mental stimulation.
 This keeps them cool but also tires them out.
 Any cardboard recycling can be placed in a pile with food or treats scattered amongst it, we often use cardboard boxes from deliveries and add newspaper inside to make it a bit more challenging to find the treats, Koda ( pictured on the left) loves these games!

 Pavements and roads get surprisingly hot when the sun is beating down and your dogs paw pads can get burnt.
-Check that ground hasn’t got too warm for your dog to walk on, remember they don’t have shoes on like us and their sensitive paw pads can get red and blistered.
+Check that ground hasn’t got too warm for your dog to walk on by placing the back of your hand on the ground for 5 seconds.
+If it's too hot for your hand, it's too hot for your dog to walk on.
+Remember they don’t have shoes on like us and their sensitive paw pads can get red and blistered.

 Some dogs also appreciate a paddling pool placed in the shade to enjoy a dip and cool off but be careful that they don’t get too excited and active.
 Also make sure they are supervised as some dogs, especially small dogs and puppies, could be at risk from inhaling the water.
 Dropping treats or dog biscuits in the water will help them to stay calm and fish out the food!